CMO Directive: ‘Think SEO’ or Work Somewhere Else

 The chairman of the board called a company meeting.
 He announced that search engine optimization was a key strategic initiative for the company.
 Everybody needed to be on board … or, essentially, they could find another place to work.

 After implementing the SEO program, then came the results: a 900 percent increase in traffic within the first week.
-And the site’s prominence continues to this day.
+The site’s prominence continues to this day.

 CMO directive: Think SEO or work somewhere else, quote by Bruce Clay.